debops/debops/docs/ansible/roles/mosquitto/getting-started.rst

 Default configuration
 ---------------------

-With the default configuration, ``debops.mosquitto`` role will configure Mosquitto with a TLS listener accepting connections from any host (if the :ref:`debops.pki` environment is detected), and plaintext listener accepting connections only from localhost.
+With the default configuration, the ``debops.mosquitto`` role will configure Mosquitto with a TLS listener accepting connections from any host (if the :ref:`debops.pki` environment is detected), and plaintext listener accepting connections only from localhost.
 Anonymous access to the broker will be